NexClipper/nexclipper.github.io/docs/installation.md

 ![img](../static/img/nc-prom-dashboard.png)

-By default, you can view the information in the cluster as follows.
+By default, you can view the information in the cluster.
 * Age(Cluster Age): Time elapsed since cluster creation
 * Cluster Status: Status of cluster nodes
   * All nodes are healthy - All Ready